 I came to the theme of an egg: an ingredient of most cuisines that serves as a common metaphor for “breaking free.”

-To infiltrate, I borrowed the single-color, naive aesthetics of most childrens’ menus but with a "design-y" twist.
+To infiltrate, I borrowed the single-color, naive aesthetics of most childrens’ menus but with a contemporary design twist.
 In the end, I had designed three double-sided menus.

 In order to work in restaurants with either place-mat style or booklet menus, they are designed to fold easily into booklets.

 In Practice, and Outcomes

 I presented these to my Graphic Design IV seminar where I played the part of an anti-menu advocate, and called for their wide distribution in local food establishments.